greenageinfo/greenageinfo.github.io/visitor.md

 ## Get a visitor pass from your host

 Greenage uses MyGate for apartment security management.
-You can [request a visitor code](https://mygate.com/blog/request-visit-code/) from your host if you are already a myGate user.
-Alternately, you can ask your host to [create a visitor code](https://help.mygate.in/articles/9669-how-do-i-invite-guests) for you.
+You can [request a visitor code](https://mygate.com/blog/request-visit-code/) from your host if you are already a MyGate user.
+Alternatively, you can ask your host to [create a visitor code](https://help.mygate.in/articles/9669-how-do-i-invite-guests) for you.

 You must share the visitor code with security at the time of entry.